First, he is only allowed to capture the first Pokémon he encounters on a route or location. If he fails to do so, tough beans.

 Burgh: "Oh God, you're from Hoenn, aren't you?"

 Nice Job Breaking It, Hero: Part 31 reveals that the Legendary Birds were keeping Mewtwo's power in check and Ruby was being manipulated by Mewtwo to kill them by talking through an illusion of his Nuzleaf.
-Also Bruce's request during the fight with Gary was the reason Buddy, Doakes, and Blamo died.
+Also Bruce's request during the fight with Gary was the reason Buddy and Doakes died.
 And remember Team Rocket's efforts to steal and take over?
 Turns out that they were researching ways of finally stopping Mewtwo before he got free and Ruby ruined their efforts.
 Oops.

 In a more humorous version, the reason Norman considers Pokémon above his own family?
 Bruce flew past his window as a child while looking for Ruby in the past.